nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.recv

     This function can also be used to fetch the last ACK packet's payload if `ack` is enabled.
+    :param int length: An optional parameter to specify how many bytes to read from the RX FIFO buffer.
+If this parameter is less than the length of the first available payload in the RX FIFO buffer, then the payload will remain in the RX FIFO buffer until the entire payload is fetched by this function.
+A value greater than the payload's length will return additional data from other payload(s) in the RX FIFO buffer (if any -- otherwise just padded zeros).
     :returns: A `bytearray` of the RX payload data or `None` if there is no payload

         - If the `dynamic_payloads` attribute is disabled, then the returned bytearray's length is equal to the user defined `payload_length` attribute for the data pipe that received the payload.
         - If the `dynamic_payloads` attribute is enabled, then the returned bytearray's length is equal to the payload's length